FAQs on SBIR/STTR Proposal Submission

-FAQ: Can I correct errors in my proposal after it is submitted, but before it is reviewed?
+FAQ: Can I correct errors in my proposal after it is submitted but before it is reviewed?

-Answer: No. Your proposal should be error-free by the due date at 5 pm.
+Answer: No. Your proposal should be error-free by the due date at 5:00 p.m.

 Proposal Application Resources

-For Grant Application Forms:
+For Grant Application Forms

-For Grant and Contract Submission
+For Grant and Contract Submissions

 - Successfully Submitting a Small Business Grant Application to NIH – Describes an overview of the whole process and steps involved.
 2015.

-- Contract Proposal Submission (eCPS) – For contracts
+- Contract Proposal Submission (eCPS) – For contracts.

 NIH: Grants are submitted via ASSIST or Grants.gov.
 All documents uploaded for submission must be converted to PDF format.
-Use Login.gov to log in, which requires 2 step verification.
-This log-in method was phased in during 2021.
+You will also need a compatible version of Adobe Reader.
+Use Login.gov to log in, which requires two-step verification.

 - Refer to the annotated form set for SBIR/STTR to understand what is being asked for in each field and what is required vs. optional information.

-- Use meaningful filenames for the documents you upload.
+- Use meaningful file names for the documents you upload.

 - Follow the rules, such as page limits and guidelines for text fields, and use no headers or footers.